NesPrInDT: Nested undersampling in PrInDT: Statistical Modeling

 Since the current data set is characterized not only by a high imbalance in the class variable but also in one of the independent variables (SPEAKER), we employ a two-step procedure of nested undersampling to level the imbalance between the two levels of SPEAKER, namely child and adult.
 In a first step, we randomly undersample the adult data to match the size of the child corpus at ten repetitions (outer loop).
 In a second step, the large class of the class variable (realized) is undersampled (inner loop).
 For each undersample of the adult data together with the full sample of the child data, we apply the PrInDT procedure to undersample the large class of the class variable.
 In our example, the large class was randomly undersampled to 6\% at 999 repetitions.
 The algorithmic structure of our nested undersampling approach is illustrated in Algorithm~\ref{alg:1}.

 All results were created by means of the software R (R Core Team 2019).
 The decision trees were generated by the R-package `party'.
-Note that, since the significance limit of 0.01 is used, the trees are smaller than for the standard limit of 0.05.
-This facilitates straightforward interpretability in order to illustrate our line of argumentation.
+We use conditional inference trees (ctrees) with the default significance level 0.05.
 The following results are generated by means of the R-function {\bf NesPrInDT}, that constitutes an extension of the PrInDT function.\footnote{The source code of both functions can be requested from the first author by e-mail.}

 In the following, we report the best tree from nested undersampling as well as the best ensembles that consist of three trees each.
 Since in our example no interpretability restrictions apply, we consider the balanced accuracies of all 10 x 999 trees for identifying the best trees.
 The three best trees were determined for each of the ten SPEAKER undersamples.
 For all 30 trees, we measure the balanced accuracies on the full sample.
 This procedure provides the best overall tree for the full sample.